IPCO-Rlibrary/IPCO/README.md

-### IPCO: Inference of Pathways from Co-variance Analysis
+### IPCO: Inference of Pathways from Co-variance analysis

 IPCO is an open-source R library that infers functionality for a 16S dataset.
 IPCO can be implemented using internal or external reference data as per convenience.
 The references provided in IPCO are generated with UniRef90 database and the largest and manually curated MetaCyc mapping file provided along with HUMAnN2.
 It implements a double co-inertia methodology on the reference taxonomy and functionality database and co-varies with the queried data.
 The latest version can be downloaded from GitHub (https://github.com/IPCO-Rlibrary/IPCO).